kesavSaiVikash/MERN-Tip-Calculator-Front-End/README.md

-#react #nodejs #expressjs #materialui
 Hi guys!
-This is a Full stack Tip calculator Application created with #react #nodejs #expressjs.🕺
+This is a Full stack Tip calculator Application created with react nodejs expressjs materialUI.🕺

-One thing that is not normal 😬 here is #materialui 🎁 which I have used for styling and customizing the app.
+One thing that is not normal 😬 here is materialui 🎁 which I have used for styling and customizing the app.

 🎄Material-UI for react is an amazing ocean of ready to use components, Theming engine, styling engine, icons SVGs and much more.
 You should give it a try too!